Pre-Existing Medical Conditions - Understanding them.

-The answer to those questions are fairly easy to understand if you look at the particular company’s definition of pre-existing conditions or their pre-existing conditions exclusion (yes they all have them) and read them literally.
+The answer to those questions are fairly easy to understand if you look at the particular company’s definition of pre-existing conditions or their pre-existing conditions exclusion (yes they all have them) and read them very literally.
 The following is a typical pre-existing conditions exclusion:

-“Pre-Existing Condition” means an illness, disease, or other condition during the XX day period immediately prior to your effective date for which you or your Traveling Companion, Business Partner or Immediate Family Member scheduled or booked to travel with you:
+“Pre-Existing Condition” means an illness, disease, or other condition during the 180 day period immediately prior to your effective date for which you or your Traveling Companion, Business Partner or Immediate Family Member scheduled or booked to travel with you:

 1. received, or received a recommendation for, a diagnostic test, examination, or medical treatment; or